fansua/indigo/about.md

 ---
 ![Profile Image]({{ site.url }}/{{ site.picture }})

-<p>Welcome, my name is Reneal.
+<p>Welcome, my name is Reneal Fansua Rogers.
 I am an aspiring Software Craftsman, seeking a
 full-time position as a Software Developer.
 I am soon to be a graduate of Carleton University with a BEng.
 Computer Systems.
 I love programming and at the same time hate it (LOL).Okay, not really hate because hate is such a strong word